MikhailLeonovets/tt-weather-api/README.md

 * [DB init](#db-init)

 # Project Description
-System which monitoring weather in needed location and able to send last updated weather state, and
+System which monitoring weather in needed location and able to send last updated weather state, and average temperature by dates.

 # Technologies used
 * Spring, Spring Boot, Spring Data JPA